 A global energy report by McKinsey underscores the crucial importance of energy considerations.
 The study’s main conclusion is that globally a large portion of the untapped potential for cost-effective energy productivity gains lies in the residential sector.
 Key here is better building shells and more efficient water heating and lighting.
 The Mc Kinsey analysts argue that the demand for energy could be curtailed by focusing on economically viable opportunities for energy-productivity improvements.
 They project that global energy-demand growth could be kept at less than 1% per annum – or less than half of the 2.2% average growth to 2020 generally anticipated.

 A living example of a thriving community which uses only a fraction of the energy that regular communities use is the London-based Beddington Zero Energy Development, or BedZED community.
 BedZED is the UK’s largest eco-village and it has been around since 2002.
-Designed by Peabody Trust and the BioRegional Development Group.
+Designed by Bill Dunster Architects and developed by Peabody Trust and the BioRegional Development Group.
 It is a community of 100 homes and provides work space for 100 people who share facilities.
 The heating requirements of BedZED homes are around 10 percent of those of a regular home.
 True.
 And water usage is cut down by 50 percent.

 GreenPointe also will focus on creating communities that thrive on energy saving practices.
 Zero-net water and zero-net carbon are buzz words Burr uses a lot.
 His business case might be obvious to you and I. Yet how will home owners in general take to the higher initial costs that building green involves as the economic situation continues to deteriorate?
 And what about the downturn in the real estate sector?
 Will US consumers really start to chase after homes that are built in an environmentally friendly way or will they go for cheapness and forget about the environment?
 Various studies point out that green buildings, despite their higher upfront cost, turn out more attractive financially because of their energy saving features.